vmware/alb-sdk/python/avi/sdk/samples/clone_vs.md

 > clone_vs.py -c controller1.example.com vs example cloned-example -v 10.0.0.0/16 -v6 fd00:dead:beef:bad:f00d::/64

-### Cloning a VS, attaching the cloned VS to an existing VsVip for VIP sharing scenarios
+### Cloning a VS to a different cloud, attaching the cloned VS to an existing VsVip for VIP sharing scenarios

-> clone_vs.py -c controller1.example.com vs example cloned-example -mv example-vsvip
+> clone_vs.py -c controller1.example.com -2c Second-Cloud vs example cloned-example -mv example-vsvip

+Note: This will not work within the same cloud because the cloned VS's service ports would be the same as the source VS.

 ### Cloning a GSLB Service within a tenant